Outdoor Literacy Games Your Kids Will Love

-Here are five fun outdoor games and activities that build essential reading, writing and literacy skills for young kids.
+Here are five fun outdoor litearcy games that build essential reading, writing, and literacy skills for young kids.

 1. Organize a scavenger hunt

-Scavenger hunts are a hugely popular game for children and adults alike — which makes it a perfect outdoor activity for the whole family.
+Scavenger hunts are a hugely popular game for children and adults alike — which makes it a perfect outdoor literacy game for the whole family.